mogliang/Generic-WPF-Form-Controls/README.md

 		Admin = 3
 	}

-Use Form control, it will create edit view below dynamically.
+Use Form control, it will create edit view below dynamically
 ![Entity Form view](/docimages/form.png)

 Use Query Control, it will create view below dynamically